JasonLocklin/Dissertation/General/Introduction.md

 spatial attention.

-[Chapter overview] Chapter 1 explores the relationship between visual working memory and spatial attention in neglect.
+[Chapter overview] Experiment 1 explores the relationship between visual working memory and spatial attention in neglect.
 It examines the hypothesis that these two domains represent separate, but interacting deficits.
-Chapter 2 employs prism adaptation in right brain damaged (RBD) participants to explore the effects of prisms on two domains ---  spatial working memory and temporal estimation --- that are critical for developing accurate perceptual representations of the world.
+Experiment 2 employs prism adaptation in right brain damaged (RBD) participants to explore the effects of prisms on two domains ---  spatial working memory and temporal estimation --- that are critical for developing accurate perceptual representations of the world.
 This chapter contributes to the growing evidence that prisms fail to influence domains of processing important for the construction of perceptual representations.
-Chapter 3 develops a procedure for using saccadic adaptation to explore the possibility that modifying eye position sense would lead to more generalized change in perceptual and motor biases important in the study of neglect.
+Experiment 3 develops a procedure for using saccadic adaptation to explore the possibility that modifying eye position sense would lead to more generalized change in perceptual and motor biases important in the study of neglect.
 This preliminary